 What if the tree fell but didn’t hit anything?
 Would you be covered for removal costs?

 If the fallen tree blocks a path to your front door or driveway, then many homeowners policies would pay for removal.
-Generally, the maximum coverage is around $500.
+Generally, a sub-limit of coverage would apply.

 If the tree simply falls in the middle of your yard, your policy likely wouldn’t cover it.
 Unless the fallen tree damaged insured property, there is no loss to file a claim for.

 Replacing the trees themselves can be more complicated.
-Trees that have fallen due to wind damage may or may not be covered, so it’s best to check with your broker.
+Trees that have fallen due to wind damage may or may not be covered, so it’s best to check with your advisor.

-Most policies offer limited coverage for trees that have fallen due to fire, lightning, explosion, theft, vandalism, malicious mischief or aircraft.
-Amounts and exclusions will vary, so it’s important to read your policy and check with your broker if you have any questions.
+Most policies offer limited coverage for trees that have fallen due to fire, lightning, explosion, theft, vandalism, malicious mischief, or aircraft.
+Amounts and exclusions will vary, so it’s important to read your policy and check with your advisor if you have any questions.